apache/cordova-plugin-inappbrowser/README.md

 + Others
     + `backButtonCanClose` allows back button to close browser when there's no more to go back.
 Otherwise, back button will be disabled.

 One thing to note is that all image resources reference to **native** resource bundle.
 So all images need to be imported to native project first.
-Furthermore, the way to reference images may be different dependeing on platform.
-In which case, it is your responsibility to perform device detection.
-In cse of Android, the image name will be looked up under `R.drawable`. eg. If image name is `hello_world`, `R.drawable.hello_world` will be referenced.
+In case of Android, the image name will be looked up under `R.drawable`. eg. If image name is `hello_world`, `R.drawable.hello_world` will be referenced.

 You may have noticed that one of the major features that ThemedBrowser added is an optional menu, which you can use to prompt user to make a simple choice from a list of items.